angewzhao/doctor-who-dialogue-tracker/README.md

 # doctor-who-dialogue-tracker

+## Calculates which incarnation of the Doctor (Doctor Who) is most likley to have spoken the quote
 This webscrapes all of the doctors' dialogue in Doctor Who.
 Given a quote, this calculates which incarnation of the doctor is most likely and least likely to have spoken that quote.

 Calculating the probabilities: